krish10924/Mini-Project-Manager/README.md

 - Tailwind CSS 3.4.18
 - Axios 1.12.2

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## 📄 License

-This project is part of the Appsian Coding Assignment.

 ## 🐛 Known Issues

-- SQLite database file is included in the repository (should be in .gitignore for production)
 - No password strength validation on the frontend
 - No email verification for user registration
 - No password reset functionality

-## 🔮 Future Enhancements

-- Email verification for user registration
-- Password reset functionality
-- Project sharing and collaboration
-- File attachments for tasks
-- Task comments and discussions
-- Real-time notifications
-- Mobile app development
-- Advanced project analytics and reporting
-- Team management and user roles
-- Project templates and cloning
-- Export/import functionality
-- Project completion percentage tracking
-- Task priority levels and deadlines
-- Automated project status notifications